The Decisions Your AI Is Making Without You

 That last clause is the problem.

-Most organisations have not built it.
+Most organisations have not built the substrate.
+They have built the instruments instead.
 Deloitte’s 2026 State of AI survey of more than three thousand business and technology leaders found that only one in five reports a mature model for governing autonomous agents, even as three-quarters plan to deploy them within two years.
 McKinsey’s 2026 responsible AI assessment added agentic AI governance as a distinct measurement dimension for the first time this cycle; fewer than a third of organisations reached even a baseline maturity level on it, with the average score sitting below the midpoint of the scale.
-The instruments are widespread.
-The substrate beneath them is rare.
+What that produces is a governance layer that functions precisely, producing accurate records of an architecture that was never specified.

 When governance records look healthy but incidents accumulate, the instinct is to improve the reporting: more granular logs, tighter approval workflows, additional checkpoints.
 Those interventions can improve the signal.
 They cannot produce what the signal was designed to surface if the underlying specification is absent.
 You cannot report your way into a governance architecture that doesn’t exist beneath the reporting layer.